danutama/danutama/README.md

 ### Hi there 👋

-I'm Danu A. Pratama, junior Front-end Developer based in Jakarta - Indonesia.
-I'm interested in programming and started learning it since 2021, especially when it comes to web development and always ready to learn more.
+I am Danu Pratama, a junior web developer based in Jakarta, Indonesia.
+I'm interested in programming and have been learning it since 2021, particularly in the field of web development.
+I am always eager to expand my knowledge and skills.

-💼 Currently working as Engineering Administrator

-🚀 I’m looking to collaborate on amazing projects in the future and be part of an incredible team
+🚀 I am looking forward to collaborating on amazing projects in the future and being a part of an incredible team.

 📬 How to reach me?